+Application of King IV continued

 Governance outcome: Effective control continued

-GOVERNANCE FUNCTIONAL AREAS
+Governance functional areas

 Principle 11

 Risk governance

-The board should govern risk in a way that supports the company in setting and achieving its strategic objectives In terms of its charter, the board is responsible for the governance of risk.
+The board should govern risk in a way that supports the company in setting and achieving its strategic objectives

+In terms of its charter, the board is responsible for the governance of risk.
 It sets the company's risk appetite and tolerance levels, which provide the basis for achieving the strategic objectives detailed in our integrated annual report.
 The audit and risk committee assists the board with the governance of risk and monitors risk management.
 It is supported by the management risk and compliance committee, which reports quarterly to the audit and risk committee on the enterprise risk management plan (approved annually by the audit and risk committee) and the enterprise risk management policy (approved by the board).
 As per the audit and risk committee's terms of reference, management designs, implements and monitors the plan and is accountable for embedding the risk management process in the business.
-Day-to-day responsibility for managing the plan rests with the chief risk officer.
+Day-to-day responsibility for managing the plan rests with the executive: risk and sustainability.

 Refer to the risk section in the ESG report.

+ESG

+Principle 12

+Technology and information governance

-Principle 12 The board should govern technology and information in a way that supports the company in setting and achieving its strategic objectives Technology and information governance As per the board charter and audit and risk committee's terms of reference, this committee assists the board with technology and information governance.
+The board should govern technology and information in a way that supports the company in setting and achieving its strategic objectives

+As per the board charter and audit and risk committee's terms of reference, this committee assists the board with technology and information governance.
 The governance framework, including procedures and structures to achieve the company's strategic objectives, was adopted by the board, which delegates implementation to management.
-A technology and information committee reports via the management risk and compliance committee, and directly, to the audit and risk committee.
-The board approved a new information technology strategy in F2020.
-Following gap analyses in F2019 and F2021, areas were identified where the application of King IV required enhancement and ARM is implementing the plan to address these gaps.
+The technology and information committee reports via the management risk and compliance committee and, directly, to the audit and risk committee.
+The board approved an amendment to the information technology strategy in F2022.
+Following gap analyses in prior years, areas were identified where the application of King IV required enhancement and ARM is implementing the plan to address these gaps.

 Refer to the technology and information governance section in the ESG report.

+7

 Governance outcome: Effective control continued

-GOVERNANCE FUNCTIONAL AREAS continued
+Governance functional areas continued

 Principle 13

-The board should govern compliance with applicable laws and adopted non-binding rules, codes and standards in a way that supports the company being ethical and a good corporate citizen

 Compliance governance

+The board should govern in compliance with applicable laws and adopted non-binding rules, codes and standards in a way that supports the company being ethical and a good corporate citizen

 The code of conduct, approved by the board, sets out the requirement for legal compliance.
-The company has a legal compliance policy and compliance framework and has identified the legal universe applicable to ARM.
+The company has a legal compliance policy and compliance management framework and has identified the legal universe applicable to ARM.
 Implementation of the policy is monitored by the management risk and compliance committee, which reports to the audit and risk committee as well as the social and ethics committee.
 The company's compliance executive attends meetings of the management risk and compliance committee, technology and information committee, audit and risk committee, social and ethics committee, executive committee and board.
-An independent gap analysis on the maturity of compliance management in the organisation has been conducted in terms of generally accepted compliance practices and the application of King IV.

 Refer to the ESG report.